Zhangmochen-zmc/methylation_deconvolution_benchmark/scripts/deconvolution/Houseman's QC_QP/readme.md

 ## Workflow

 The execution is divided into three main steps.
 Please follow them in order.
-(Taking 450k as an example)
+Houseman's QC_QP handles 450k and 850k methylation arrays differently.(Taking 450k as an example)

 ### Step 1: Data Preparation